Slanfan/mtg-batch-event-manager/README.md

-# mtg-batch-event-manager
-Magic: the Gathering - Batch Event Manager
+# Magic: the Gathering - Batch Event Manager

 This is a software to create and manage Batch Events for Magic: the Gathering.
-Batches are great when you need to run multiple rounds of swiss simultaneously.
+Batches are great when you need to run multiple swiss rounds simultaneously.

-You can create batches with both random and standings based pairings.
+You can create batches with both random and/or standings based pairings.

 Report matches and end the batch when all matches are reported.